 As part of DMIRS’s approvals process, permit holders are required to submit an environment plan which is a legally binding management document containing the company’s environmental risk assessment and details of any potential impact to flora, fauna and water resources.

 The Department of Water provides specialist and technical advice to DMIRS in regard to potential impacts on water resources and catchment areas.

 The Environmental Protection Authority may also be required to provide independent advice during the assessment process.

 Consultation and formal notice

-It is common practice for DMP to consult with other State and Commonwealth government agencies, port authorities, local shires, Determined Native Title Claimants/Holders, Native Title Representative Bodies and Prescribed Body Corporates for comment.
-Comments received are considered by DMP and, where appropriate, they are included in special notices in the acreage release.
+It is common practice for DMIRS to consult with other State and Commonwealth government agencies, port authorities, local shires, Determined Native Title Claimants/Holders, Native Title Representative Bodies and Prescribed Body Corporates for comment.
+Comments received are considered by DMIRS and, where appropriate, they are included in special notices in the acreage release.

 Title holders are responsible for ensuring that the interference with the rights and activities of other land users as a result of proposed petroleum activities is minimised.

-State acreage releases are formalised through the publication of a notice in the Western Australia Government Gazette and details of releases are published on the DMP website and in release packages which are available on request from DMP.
+State acreage releases are formalised through the publication of a notice in the Western Australia Government Gazette and details of releases are published on the DMIRS website and in release packages which are available on request from DMIRS.